Today we take a look at Norway’s future queen consort.

 She completed her upper secondary education at Kristiansand Cathedral School in 1994.
 For a time, she lived in London and worked for the Norwegian-British Chamber of Commerce.
 Mette-Marit would return to Norway and attend Bjørknes Private School before taking the preliminary examinations and exams in information technology and chemistry at Agder University College in 1997.
 From 2000-2002 she focused on ethics at the University of Oslo.
 By 2003, Her Royal Highness was taking classes at the School of Oriental and African Studies at the University of London.
 There she took exams on Development-Experience, Theories of Development, HIV/AIDS and Development and The Global Refugee Crisis.
 In 2012, she had completed her Master of Management degree from Oslo’s BI Norwegian School of Management after beginning part-time courses in 2008.

 Her Royal Highness has admitted that she went through a rebellious phase in her younger years.
 She was a frequent partier and associated with those who were in the drug culture.
-On 13 January 1997, Mette-Marit gave birth to a son, Marius Borg Høiby, who’s father is a convicted drug dealer.
-Three days before her wedding to Haakon, she told the public in a news conference, “My adolescent rebellion was stronger than most…I have had experiences for which I have paid dearly.
+On 13 January 1997, Mette-Marit gave birth to a son, Marius Borg Høiby, whose father had a drug conviction.
+Three days before her wedding to Haakon, she told the public at a news conference, “My adolescent rebellion was stronger than most…I have had experiences for which I have paid dearly.
 I would like to take this occasion to condemn drugs.”
+She has been well-respected in Norway for being honest about her past.

 Mette-Marit has four godchildren: Prince Christian of Denmark, Prince Odysseas-Kimon of Greece and Denmark, her niece, Emma Tallulah Behn, and Prince Oscar of Sweden.